pwmt/zathura/doc/man/zathurarc.5.rst

     set option5 "hello world"

-If you want to use ``color codes`` for some options, make sure to quote them accordingly or to escape the hash symbol.
+For colors, zathura supports HTML color codes and CSS3-style ``rgb(r,g,b)`` and ``rgba(r,g,b,a)`` values.
+If you want to use color codes for some options, make sure to quote them accordingly or to escape the hash symbol.

 ::

     set default-fg "#CCBBCC"
     set default-fg \#CCBBCC

+For ``rgba``, note that it parses the color components as integers between 0 and 255 and the alpha component as float between 0 and 1.

 include - Including another config file
 ---------------------------------------